 The rainfall predictions were made using Fourier series method and Time Series which uses Moving Average Method of rainfall and linear regression analysis.
 The weightage ratio of 3:1 between the two methods was selected because the FFT method fitted the actual rain data very well.

-Based on this analysis, the prediction for the Year 2015 is that there will be excess rain in later months but normal in June.
+Based on this analysis, the prediction for the Year 2015 is that there will be excess rain in September but deficient in June.
+Months of July and August will be normal in this respect.